bangajs/template-basic/README.md

 ## Installation

-1. Install all dependencies - `npm install`
+1. Install dependencies - `npm install`

-2. Navigate into the cloned folder - `cd express-launch-box`

-3. Create a new file `.env` if it doesn't exist and copy the contents of `env.dev` into it to be able to run your server on production environment.
+2. Create a new file `.env` if it doesn't exist and copy the contents of `env.dev` into it to be able to run your server on production environment.

-4. Then you need to provide values for the configuration env files at the `src/config/env directory`.
+3. Then you need to provide values for the configuration env files at the `src/config/env directory`.

 ## Running the server locally